Stejneger's beaked whale: Diet

-These whales feed on deep-water squid and other cephalopods and fish.
+This whale seemingly feeds primarily on deepwater cephalopods such as fiery armhook squid, Taonius borealis, commander squid, and Gonatopsis okutanii, and fish.
 In one instance, a school of salmon was seen being pursued by M. stejnegeri off the coast of Japan.
+It presumably locates prey via echolocation and suction-feeds like other Mesoplodon species, creating a negative pressure cavity in its mouth by retracting its tongue and expanding the throat grooves, powerfully drawing prey inside like a biological vacuum.
+A typical behavior involves a series of shallow dives followed by a longer dive lasting about 10 to 15 minutes, reaching depths of up to 4,920 feet.

 Reproduction

 Nothing is known about the reproduction of this species.
 It is speculated that they have an average number of one offspring and births happen in the spring and summer.
 They may become sexually mature when they reach 14.8 feet, but sexually mature females can give birth to a 175 pound calf at about 8 feet long.
 During mating, adult males fight each other extensively, and some specimens have been found with healed jaw fractures.

 Conservation

 This species has been occasionally hunted in Japan in the past, and caught in salmon drift nets.
 The flesh of this whale is deemed enjoyable when cooked, though the Makah Indians in Washington have noted instances of diarrhea after consuming its blubber and meat.
 A limited number of these whales are caught by commercial fisheries, mainly in Japan.
 There have been instances where Stejneger's beaked whales have consumed hazardous materials, including plastic bags and strings, so they are at risk for marine debris.

 Additionally, as deep-diving cetaceans, these whales rely on sound for feeding, communication, and navigation.
 Noise pollution from human activities, such as active sonar or seismic surveys, can disrupt their natural behaviors and forced them to abandon critical habitats.
 Loud anthropogenic sounds may also cause these whales to surface too quickly, resulting in decompression sickness or even death.
 They are of a conservation concern and are listed on the IUCN Red List as near threatened.
 In the United States, all Stejneger's beaked whales are protected under the Marine Mammal Protection Act.
 Efforts to conserve this species include reducing encounters with fishing gear and mitigating the impacts of vessel disturbances, noise pollution, and other human-related threats.